jeras/rp32/doc/MOUSE.md

 when there is a fast GPR register file compared to a slower memory.
 The advantage of simultaneous 2R1W GPR and memory access is also lost.

-There is still some advantage when the GPR, the stack and the current code section are in a fast SRAM, while the rest are accesses to a high latency and/or low data rate memory or periheral.
+The design is still competitive, when the GPR, the stack and the current code section are all in a fast SRAM, while the remaining accesses are to a high latency and/or low data rate memory or peripheral.
-Examples of such memories can be an XIP SPI Flash or a SDRAM/DDR/... memory controller.
+Examples of such memories can be an XIP SPI Flash or so other slow external memory controller.

 Performance aside, this processor can still take full advantage of the RISC-V toolchain compared to a fully custom solution,